duckdb/duckdb-web/_posts/2021-08-26-external-sorting.md

 This conversion is of course not free: Columns need to be copied to rows, and back from rows to columns again after sorting.

 Because we want to support external sorting, we have to store data in [buffer-managed](https://research.cs.wisc.edu/coral/minibase/bufMgr/bufMgr.html) blocks that can be offloaded to disk.
-Because we have to copy the data to these blocks anyway, converting the rows to columns becomes effectively free.
+Because we have to copy the input data to these blocks anyway, converting the rows to columns is effectively free.

 There are a few operators that are inherently row-based, such as joins and aggregations.
 DuckDB has a unified internal row layout for these operators, and we decided to use it for the sorting operator as well.